openeuropa/oe_theme/docs/developer-documentation.md

 ```

-Value objects will typically be constructed in pattern template preprocess functions, for example, when rendering a pattern
+Value objects will typically be constructed in template preprocess functions, for example when rendering a pattern
 preview you would have:

 ```php